validityBase/vbase-py-samples/docs/stamp_alpaca_portfolio.md

    - After signing up, you will receive a verification email from Alpaca.
 Click on the link to verify your email address.

 4. **Complete Account Information**:
    - Once you’ve verified your email, Alpaca will ask for additional information to complete your account setup.
-This is standard for all brokerage accounts.
+This is standard for brokerage accounts.
+   - You may need to set up multi-factor authentication (MFA) with an Authenticator app or SMS.
    - You may need to provide your address, phone number, and identity verification information.

 ## 3. (Optional) Enable Paper Trading